Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Noise in Grover's Search Algorithm

 \section{Noise in Grover's Search Algorithm}

 Quantum systems inevitably interact with their environment, introducing errors and noise when these systems are externally controlled, such as during gate applications or state preparation.
 This influence on quantum algorithms has been the subject of a recent investigation by multiple researchers \cite{ambainis_grovers_2013, azuma_decoherence_2002}.
 Quantum search algorithm constitutes an oracle-based method designed to search an unordered database efficiently.
 This algorithm showcases a quadratic speedup compared to the classical brute-force search \cite{grover_fast_1996}.
 Nonetheless, this advantage significantly diminishes when the oracle encounters faults \cite{temme_runtime_2014} or when the algorithm operates in an environment of noise \cite{salas_noise_2008}.

-In this section, we briefly discuss the impact of a known noise rate on Grover’s search algorithm.
-Prior research conducted in \cite{vrana_fault-ignorant_2014}. \cite{cohn_grovers_2016} also studied the Local Depolarizing Channel error model apart from the Total Depolarising Channel error model.
-Local error models hold significance as they reflect the impact of gate errors on any practical implementation of a quantum circuit.\\
+Prior research was conducted by Vrana et al. on partial depolarising and dephasing noise models \cite{vrana_fault-ignorant_2014}.
+Apart from the total depolarising error model, which acts on the entire quantum register simultaneously, Cohn et al. \cite{cohn_grovers_2016} also studied the local depolarizing error model that acts on each qubit of the register separately with a certain probability and holds significance as it reflects the impact of gate errors on any practical implementation of a quantum circuit.

-We know a one-to-one mapping exists between the $n$-qubit and $2^{n}$ level qudit systems.
-Every state in the set of $n$ qubit systems has a corresponding $d=2^n$ dimensional qudit system.
-Thus, we can intuitively see that the partially depolarizing noise discards the whole quantum register consisting of $n$-qubits with probability $t$ between any two successive oracle invocations (but we can still obtain the quantum state of the input quantum register with a probability more than $t$).
-Partial depolarizing is very drastic and, in some implementations, quite a pessimistic noise model, as it acts strongly correlated across the whole quantum register (somewhat similar to a noisy oracle).
-The depolarizing channel is a “worst-case scenario” channel.
-It assumes that we lose the input qubit (not the input state) with some probability $t$, i.e., it replaces the lost qubit with the maximally mixed state.